 https://www.bera.ac.uk/blog/dyslexia-misconceptions-among-dyslexia-assessors

-Because of their inability to give a legitimate diagnosis (there is no operational definition, or legal definition of dyslexia in England (Singleton p16), a specialist dyslexia teacher or educational psychologist’s written report is very unlikely to include the concrete label of dyslexia.
-Instead, it will substitute words such as, ”has a specific weakness in phonological development” (see Myth 2), or it will be hedged about with words that avoid commitment to a definitive diagnosis: ”exhibited a pattern of difficulties characteristic of dyslexia” (see Myth 6), ”has a dyslexic profile” or ”is at risk for Dyslexia-SpLD”, with the discrete ‘dyslexia’ diagnosis and label only given to parents verbally.
+Because of their inability to give a legitimate diagnosis (there is no universally agreed operational definition, or legal definition of dyslexia in England – Singleton.
+2009 p.16), a specialist dyslexia teacher or educational psychologist’s written report is unlikely to use the discrete ‘dyslexia’ label.
+Instead, it will substitute a description of the child’s difficulties such as, ”has a specific weakness in phonological development” (see Myth 2), or the label will be hedged about with words that avoid commitment to a definitive diagnosis: ”exhibited a pattern of difficulties characteristic of dyslexia” (see Myth 5), ”has a dyslexic profile” or ”is at risk for Dyslexia-SpLD”.

 Facts: